NotAHamSandwich/PyHelper/README.rst

 ==================

-*to create a file use the command* pyassist create (file with file.extsion)
+*to create a file use the command* pyhelper create (file with file.extsion)
-*to delete a file use the command* pyassist delete (file with file.extsion)
+*to delete a file use the command* pyhelper delete (file with file.extsion)
-*to run a file use the command* pyassist run (file with file.extsion) or pyassist (file with file.extsion) if the file exists
+*to run a file use the command* pyhelper run (file with file.extsion) or pyassist (file with file.extsion) if the file exists
-*to print words on the termnial use the command* pyassist print (words)
+*to print words on the termnial use the command* pyhelper print (words)
- *to install pip packages use the command* pyassist install (pip package)
+ *to install pip packages use the command* pyhelper install (pip package)
- *to uninstall pip packages use the command* pyassist uninstall (pip package)
+ *to uninstall pip packages use the command* pyhelper uninstall (pip package)